-Because B Lab requires a year of data for the assessment, startups (defined by B Lab as any company in business less than 12 months) can apply for pending status, good for 12 months.
+Because B Lab requires a year of data for to asses a company, startups (defined by B Lab as any company in business less than 12 months) can apply for pending status, good for twelve months.

 Benefits to pending status include:

-- Out-of-the-gate branding as a member of the B Corp community ( has called B Corp certification “the highest standard for socially responsible businesses”)
+- Out-of-the-gate branding as a member of the B Corp community (B Corp certification is “the highest standard for socially responsible businesses”)